TRAVEL STORY

 and a guiltless horizon, where the almond’s shadow

-It is a wonderful welcoming gesture, and as here as elsewhere in Belize we are moved by the delight in learning that gives rise to the country’s astonishing literacy rate of ninety percent.
+Derek himself was a mesmerizing reader, but even he might have deferred as his poetry rolls into the air near the sea, from a fisherman’s lips.
+It is a wonderful welcoming gesture, and here as elsewhere in Belize we are moved by the delight in learning that gives rise to the country’s astonishing literacy rate of ninety percent.
 When the talk turns from poetry to the fishing cooperative of which Rojilio is a member, I ask how the islanders had become so independent.
 “It is the way we are,” he replies, suggesting that autonomy is their original state.
 That this peppercorn of a caye is remote and remained invisible to colonial merchants, and that it is located amongst some of the most plentiful lobster fishing grounds on the planet are supporting factors.
 “Bugs,” Rojilio calls the clawless, spiny lobster.
-At first, fishing for bugs was only a supplement to work on the coconut plantations, but by the 1920s workers could make a living selling lobster to foreign exporters in Belize City.
+At first, fishing for bugs was only a supplement to work on the coconut plantations, but by the 1920s workers could make a living selling lobster to foreign exporters in Belize City.23

 In the 1950s, when an American company named Del Caribe Fisheries bought out other exporting companies and fixed prices below market rates, the fishermen of Caye Caulker remembered Father Ganey.
 A decade earlier the Jesuit priest had suggested that the jicaquenos start a fishing cooperative, and they decided that the time had come.
 In the summer of 1960, the fishermen boycotted Del Caribe and demanded their own export license from the colonial government.
 They had a powerful ally: Bucher Scott of Baymen Fisheries in Belize City kept their lobsters fresh in his freezers until the fishermen prevailed.
 Since that time, the co–operative has gained control of processing, packing, and marketing its fish and lobster catches.
 It sends likely members to management programs and produces healthy incomes for islanders.
 The sand streets and modest houses are choices made by people who believe themselves to be among the wealthiest communities in Central America.

 It is a happy story, and yet Rojilio does not mention something that the anthropologist Anne Sutherland noticed in her years studying and admiring the island.
-The economic well–being of Caye Caulker is entirely controlled by men; there are no women in the fishing cooperative and until the recent increase in tourism made it profitable for women to let rooms to guests, island women have had no economic independence.
+As of the late twentieth century, the economic well–being of Caye Caulker is entirely controlled by men; there are no women in the fishing cooperative and until the recent increase in tourism made it profitable for women to let rooms to guests, island women had no economic independence.
 One man, whose son chooses not to fish and whose daughter is naturally gifted with boats and lines, told Anne Sutherland rather sadly: “She loves to work with me when I go out.
 She handles the sails and loves to fish.
-Too bad she can never make a living from fishing.”
+Too bad she can never make a living from fishing.”24

 “A three hour sail”

-At the glimmer of dawn the throaty, full–textured, tropical morning song of the birds lets loose: lunatic calls of an operatic soprano rushing up and down the scale, vast choruses of twittering small birds, rogue contraltos, and tuneless wonders.
-The birds are directly outside the wooden shutters in a miniature forest of coconut palms, papayas, and one lime tree swaying over a sprawling hedge of blooming bougainvillea.
-Rojilio has warned us that boats to the nearby reef leave very early, so we stumble down the windward path, along the way passing a woman raking her sand yard, smoothing the grains into grooved patterns.
-From the open windows of the neighborhood come the aromas of fried dough breads called journey cakes, and the slap of flour tortillas being shaped.
+At the glimmer of dawn, the morning song of the island birds explodes: lunatic calls of an operatic soprano rushing up and down the scale, vast choruses of twittering small birds, rogue contraltos, and tuneless wonders.
+The birds are directly outside our windows, in a miniature forest of coconut palms, tall papayas, and lime trees swaying over a sprawling hedge of blooming bougainvillea.
+Rojilio has alerted us that boats to the nearby reef leave very early, so we stumble down the windward path, along the way passing a woman raking her sand yard, smoothing the grains into grooved patterns.
+From open windows in the neighborhood comes the aroma of fried dough breads (called journey cakes) and the slap of flour tortillas being shaped.
 Here and there, a stream of shower water flows from a house into a catch basin on the ground.
 Later in the day, the islanders will reuse the water for plants on their small terraces.

-We are headed first rent fins and masks for snorkeling at a tiny, weathered house with a large painted sign that reads: Yogurt, Tapes, Masks & Fin Rentals.
+We are headed first to rent snorkeling fins and masks at a tiny, weathered house with a large painted sign that reads: Yogurt, Tapes, Masks & Fin Rentals.
 Inside we find Martha, who sells us a breakfast of homemade yogurt and cups of strong tea.
-An expatriate American, Martha is eager to talk about island life, a dream she says compared to New Jersey where her parents live, the ones who disowned her for moving here, but that is their trip and life in the U.S. is frantic and expensive and a person cannot be really free like you can here where the ocean is just outside the door and where really you have everything you need.
+An expatriate American, Martha is eager to talk about island life, “a dream,”she says, compared to New Jersey where her parents live, the ones who disowned her for moving here, “but that is their trip and life in the U.S. is frantic and expensive,” she continues, “and a person cannot be really free like you can here where the ocean is just outside the door and where really you have everything you need.”
 Martha pauses briefly to sweep her hand around the room.
 One wall is floor–to–ceiling cassette tapes, another is formed entirely of radios and speakers with wires dangling from one to the other in intricate swirls and loops.
-Off the main room is another, screened by a tied–dyed sheet, from behind which comes the pleasant smell of marijuana.
+Off the main room is another, screened by a tied–dyed sheet, from behind which comes a pleasant, herbal scent of marijuana.

-Due in part to the voracious feeding habits of the Crown of Thorn starfish, many parts of the Great Barrier Reef of Australian are dead.
-One veteran naturalist in Belize thinks that makes the Caribbean's the largest living reef on the planet.
-Moreover, he speculates that since the polyps that make up a coral reef are best understood as one interrelated organism, the Caribbean reef is the largest living thing on the planet.
+Due in part to the voracious feeding habits of the crown of thorns starfish, many parts of the Great Barrier Reef of Australia are dead.
+One veteran naturalist in Belize thinks that makes the Caribbean’s the largest living reef on the planet.
+Moreover, he speculates that since the polyps that make up a coral reef are best understood as one interrelated organism, the Caribbean reef is the “largest living thing” on the planet.
 Biologists find this idea provocative and controversial; there is still uncertainty about what exactly constitutes an organism, ranging from the view that the physical outlines of an organism are the extent of its being to the notion that the planet itself has properties of an organism.
 We are pondering these points when the skipper arrives, and to our surprise, he is the risen Gamoosa.
-We are even more surprised when fifteen vacationing American college students rush down the dock and come aboard Gamoosa’s small, wooden sailboat.
+We are even more surprised when fifteen vacationing American college students rush down the dock and come aboard Gamoosa’s small wooden sailboat.
 It is a handsome, hand-built boat, with heavy canvas sails that are stitched with patches like an heirloom quilt.

-The corals in the palmata area are barely submerged and combers roll on them at full force, breaking off brittle elkhorn corals during storms, and always creating a surreal surf line that from any distance, crashes for no apparent reason, on no apparent shore.
+The corals in the palmata area are barely submerged and combers roll on them at full force, breaking off brittle elkhorn corals and creating a surreal surf line that from any distance crashes for no apparent reason, on no apparent shore.
 When a large wave breaks, a rush of water pulses through the underwater coral structure, ruffles the sand floor, swirls the waving arms of plants, and will hurl a human body into the nearest coral skeleton.
-When such a wave seems imminent, we learn it is wise to swim free of the branching alleyways of elkhorn coral and to hover, somewhat more safely, in the rubble zone over the large, freestanding grey–brown lumps called brain corals—roundish beings that look just as you would imagine, surfaces roiling in convoluted patterns.
+We learn that when such a wave seems imminent, it is wise to swim free of the branching alleyways of elkhorn coral and to hover, more safely, in the rubble zone over the large, freestanding grey–brown lumps called brain corals, roundish beings that look just as you would imagine.

-Less beautiful and prickly than their brilliantly colored kin, they nevertheless produce a fine souvenir: a brain coral scar on my knee.
-This was obtained while twisting between outcroppings of staghorn corals, avoiding fire corals, remembering that the human body is too large to trigger a barracuda's feeding instincts, breathing through a tube and trying not to gasp at the sight of harmless nurse sharks, in order to get closer to a school of huge fish: serene, platter–like beings, each one three feet long, mere inches thick, coated in yellow–green scales shimmering with flecks of red and azure blue.
-As they swim, all five fish turn as one, gliding and adroitly as thin sheets of paper through the intricate corridors of coral structures.
+Less beautiful and prickly than their brilliantly colored kin, they nevertheless produce a fine souvenir: a big brain coral scar on my knee.
+This was obtained while twisting between outcroppings of staghorn corals, avoiding fire corals, breathing through a tube and gasping at the sight of harmless nurse sharks, in order to get closer to a school of huge fish.
+Three feet long, mere inches thick, they are are serene, platter–like fish with yellow–green scales that shimmer with flecks of red and azure blue.
+As they swim, all five fish turn as one, gliding adroitly as thin sheets of paper through the intricate corridors of coral structures.

-Nothing on either side of the border where air and water meet is more astonishing that the demarcation itself, a line both fluid and firm depending on whether one is a ray of light, a sailfish, a sponge, or a harlequin brittle star.
-The human talent for likening is everywhere in the given names of the things growing, swimming, and undulating underwater: here are merman's shaving brushes, fans, feathers, pudding wives, cucumbers, eggs and urchins, stiff pens, wasps, umbrellas, walnuts, girdles, and colonials.
-Corals are named for fingers, cacti, stars, pillars, flowers, elks, starlets, stags, plumes, candelabras, boulders, lettuce leaves, and sun's rays.
-Sponges are black chimneys, orange softballs, pillows, vases, chicken livers, and lavender tubes.
-Underwater brain corals can be common, large grooved, depressed, or tan.
+Nothing on either side of the border of air and water is more astonishing that the demarcation itself, a line both fluid and firm depending on whether one is a ray of light, a sailfish, a sponge, or a harlequin brittle star.
+The human talent for likening is everywhere in the given names of the things growing, swimming, and undulating underwater: here are fans, shaving brushes, feathers, pudding wives, cucumbers, eggs and urchins, pens, umbrellas, walnuts, and colonials.
+Corals are named for fingers, cacti, stars, pillars, flowers, elks, starlets, stags, plumes, candelabras, lettuce leaves, and sun’s rays.
+Sponges are chimneys, softballs, pillows, vases, and lavender tubes.
+Underwater brain corals can be common, grooved, depressed, or tan.
 Worms are elegant, magnificent, luminescent, Christmas, and Medusa.

 Living national treasure

 It is a sweet–spirited success, the boon of a longstanding rapport.
-“Baboon ya de fu we,” is the local sentiment as expressed in Creole—Baboons, we are for you!
-As Jex moves his boat away from under the howlers' sleeping tree, a large male in the troop swings down from a branch, balances himself by his prehensile tail, grasps the trunk with his front hands, stretches his shaggy head toward us and opens his mouth, impressing us with two remarkable teeth that jut from his lower jaw at rakish angles.
+“Baboon ya de fu we,” is the local sentiment as expressed in Kriol: “Baboons, we are for you!”
+As Jex moves his boat away from under the howlers’ sleeping tree, a large male in the troop swings down from a branch, balances himself by his prehensile tail, grasps the trunk with his front hands, stretches his shaggy head toward us, and opens his mouth, impressing us with two remarkable teeth that jut from his lower jaw at rakish angles.
 Jex waves and moves away, yielding the territory.

 It is early evening, and children are coming to the store for tins of evaporated milk, breads, and fruit to take home for dinner.
 Passing by our bench, each child gives a courteous nod of the head, saying “Good evening, Mr. Jex.”
 At that, the village elder pauses in his story about the woman he calls Miss Dora to reply, “Good evening.”
 Certainly Dora Weyer must consider John Jex a living treasure.
 She and her husband came to Belize from America in 1960 to research tropical birds, and soon began to envision a sanctuary in the Crooked Tree lagoon, an especially lush area that is wet the year long.
 She asked Jex to show her the Belize River, Black Creek, Revenge Lagoon, Calabash Pond, and the Crooked Tree Lagoon itself — a great green and silver maze that Jex knew intimately from a life lived close to the inland waterways.
 If she was impressed by his knowledge, the compliment was returned.